One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 Then have lunch in the city.
 I like street tacos at East Main Grill in the Old Lumber Yard Complex.
 If you want something fast, there are Subway and Dairy Queen.
 Dairy Queen is located at the intersection of Pedernales Falls State Park.

 Pedernales Falls State Park is the last destination for today.
-Go straight to Pedernales Falls Trailhead at the end of the park.
+Drive straight to the Pedernales Falls Trailhead at the end of the park.
 You can’t swim there, but you will be mesmerized by the falls and the potholes.

-You can also do some hikes and drive to the swimming area (check the park and trail maps.)
+You can also do some hikes and drive to the swimming area (check the park and trail maps).
 Don’t forget to pack your swimsuits.
-You never know whether the water is warm enough for swimming or not.
-We didn’t bring ours and it was in the 80s!
+You never know whether the water is warm enough for swimming.
+We didn’t bring ours, and it was in the 80s!

-Back at the campsite and enjoy the night sky until it’s time to sleep.
+Back at the campsite, enjoy the night sky until it’s time to sleep.

 DAY 4 – Enchanted Rock State Natural Area, Inks Lake State Park, and home